 - group_name

-A character string to name the legend of group.
+A character string used as the colour/fill legend title.
+When

-How should the y-axis be scaled?
-Default is "group".
-Other options are "global", "x" and "none".
+How should the radial axis be scaled?
+Default is

 - y_min